Estimate Time6 min

 Along with Halloween and Thanksgiving, the Medicare Annual Enrollment Period is a rite of autumn for many Medicare-eligible beneficiaries.
 From October 15 through December 7, Medicare enrollees can add, drop, or switch coverage for plans such as Medicare Part D and Medicare Advantage.

 In any year, it’s a good idea to review your Medicare coverage for changes in costs, benefits, and medical network coverage.
-The recent release of price and other plan details reveals some significant changes, particularly for 2025 Medicare Part D and Medicare Advantage plans and it may be useful to get help sorting out your options from sources like Medicare.gov, the State Health Insurance Assistance program, which has counselors in every state, and Fidelity Medicare Services®, which does business in every state plus the District of Columbia, although agents are not physically located in each state.
+The recent release of price and other plan details reveals some important adjustments for 2026 to Medicare Parts A, B, and D as well as Medicare Advantage plans, and it may be useful to get help sorting out your options from sources like Medicare.gov, the State Health Insurance Assistance program, which has counselors in every state, and Fidelity Medicare Services®, which does business in every state plus the District of Columbia, although agents are not physically located in each state.

 “Especially this year it might be worth taking the time to review your coverage with a Medicare expert,” says Harold Stankard, Head of Fidelity Medicare Services.